Michieljoris/recaster/README.md

 Options for the individual converters can be added as objects under their own name.
 Markdown is included as an example above.

+The function returns a promise of the recast source.
+See example above for format of the returned data object.

+If srcData and type is passed in, this data is being used instead of reading a file from disk.

+If reading the file from disk fails, the promise fails.

+If a file is not transpilable (no type or there is no transform function defined fot the particular type) the original data gets returned, after possibly being zipped, keeping the promise.

+if there's an error transpiling, the promise breaks.

+If there's an error minifying, this step gets skipped.

+if there's an error compressing, the promise is broken, however still returning the source data.
+The encoding property of the returned object will be undefined.

-The function returns a promise of the recast source code, and if 'out' is passed as a parameter the recast source code gets written to it when the promise is fullfilled.
+If 'destPath' is passed as a parameter the recast source code gets written to it when the promise is fullfilled, this feature is temporarily disabled however.

 The source is easily expanded and/or modified to include more transpilers or to change the libraries that do the work.

 You can use this module to transpile for node, however coffeescript and sweetjs can be required directly.
-I imagine you set this up for the other transpilers as well.
+I imagine you can set this up for the other transpilers as well.

 TODO: